StRane/simple-defi-cross/README.md

 ## Proof of Concept

-The vault positions are already tied to NFT ownership rather than wallet addresses.
+Identified limitation in DeFi position liquidity and developed proof-of-concept solution enabling position trading through NFT ownership mechanics.
 This architecture enables:

 - **Multiple Positions Per User**: Each NFT can have its own independent vault position
 - **Position Isolation**: Risk and rewards are isolated per NFT identity